World War II evacuation and expulsion

 Mass evacuation, forced displacement, expulsion, and deportation of millions of people took place across most countries involved in World War II.
-A number of these phenomena were categorised as violations of fundamental human values and norms by the Nuremberg Tribunal after the war ended.
+The Second World War caused the movement of the largest number of people in the shortest period of time in history.
+A number of these phenomena were categorised as violations of fundamental human values and norms by the Nuremberg tribunal after the war ended.
 The mass movement of people – most of them refugees – had either been caused by the hostilities, or enforced by the former Axis and the Allied powers based on ideologies of race and ethnicity, culminating in the postwar border changes enacted by international settlements.
 The refugee crisis created across formerly occupied territories in World War II provided the context for much of the new international refugee and global human rights architecture existing today.

 Belligerents on both sides engaged in forms of expulsion of people perceived as being associated with the enemy.
-The major location for the wartime displacements was the East-Central and Eastern Europe, although Japanese people were expelled during and after the war by Allied powers from locations in Asia including India.
+The major location for the wartime displacements was East-Central and Eastern Europe, although Japanese people were expelled during and after the war by Allied powers from locations in Asia including India.
 The Holocaust also involved deportations and expulsions of Jews preliminary to the subsequent genocide perpetrated by Nazi Germany under the auspices of Aktion Reinhard.